ohler55/wabur/benchmarks/README.md

 The benchmarks compare two different WABuR runners along with a Ruby on Rails sample and a Sinatra sample.
-An OpO direct comparison is also given for comparisone although it is a direct database access without Ruby code being invoked.
-For all the runs at least the read operations were run.
+An OpO direct comparison is also given for comparison although it is a direct database access without Ruby code being invoked.
+For all the runs, at least the read operations were run.
 Setup times are estimates and based on how long someone with Ruby knowledge only would need to finish a tutorial available online.